Use Caution when Cleaning and Disinfecting

 Use PPE Properly

-PPE puts a barrier between hazards and employees.
-Because PPE could be damaged or improperly fit to the user, you should always consider it the last line of defense.
+Personal protective equipment (PPE) puts a barrier between hazards and employees.
+Because PPE could be damaged or improperly fit, you should always consider it the last line of defense.
 Start by removing hazards or reducing employees’ exposure when possible.
 For example, you might be able to substitute a hazardous cleaning product for a less-hazardous alternative.

-PPE requirements vary by product, but these forms of PPE often apply when working with hazardous chemicals.
+PPE requirements vary by product, but these forms of PPE typically apply when working with hazardous chemicals.

 Gloves, gowns.
 Use gloves and gowns to prevent direct skin exposure.
-Clothing should cover all skin other than the hands and face.
-Remind employees to protect themselves by removing gloves and gowns carefully and washing their hands immediately.
+Clothing should cover all skin except the hands and face.
+Remind employees remove gloves and gowns carefully and wash their hands immediately.
 Employees should talk to their supervisor to ensure disposable PPE is properly discarded after each use.

 Eye, face protection.
 Goggles or safety glasses, face shields, and face masks that cover the nose and mouth protect employees and guard against chemical splashes.